Boston Evening Traveller: Worthington years

 During Worthington's tenure as publisher, the Evening Traveller became the first Boston paper to employ newspaper hawkers to sell papers in the streets rather than rely solely on subscriptions; and was the first paper in Boston to use headline posters to advertise papers.
 Compared to other papers in Boston in the 1840s, the Traveller was notable for its significantly lower retail price.
 The Evening Traveller's first office was located at 47 Court Street.
-It later relocated to the Old State House before moving into its own building at 31 State Street.
-Under Worthington's leadership, the paper supported the views of the Free Soil Party and the later Republican Party.
+It later relocated to the Old State House before moving into its own building at 31 State Street.The Traveller occupied a building which had a number of previous lives.
+"The Rogers Buildings, erected about 1800, was one of the first brick blocks in Boston.
+It was sold in 1811 to James Harrison, who in turn sold it to Daniel Dennison Rogers, when the block was known as Rogers Buildings.
+In 1833 Henry B. Rogers, son of the former, sold it to Israel Thorndike, and it became known as Thorndike's Buildings.
+In 1838 Israel Thorndike sold it to the National Insurance Company, but it continued to be known as Thorndike's Buildings until the Evening Traveller took up its quarters here in 1851.
+It was known as the Old Traveller Building from December 1851 to 1894, when it was torn down to make way for the present Worthington Building which was built in 1895."
+Cf. "Forty of Boston's historic houses" (1912) Under Worthington's leadership, the paper supported the views of the Free Soil Party and the later Republican Party.
 The paper's shift to the Republican Party led to the departure of Ferdinand Andrews, who supported Daniel Webster and the Cotton Whigs.
 Andrews was replaced as managing editor by twenty-two year old Manton Marble.
 In 1857, Samuel Bowles joined the paper.
 Marble and Bowles were unable to work together and Marble left for New York City.
-Bowles took over as managing editor on April 13, 1857 and soon thereafter merged the Evening Traveller with the Boston Atlas, the Boston Bee, and the Independent Chronicle."King's handbook of Boston" (1883) The merger was a failure and placed the paper in debt.
-Bowles left the Evening Traveler without notice on August 10, 1857 and returned to Springfield, Massachusetts.
+Bowles took over as managing editor on April 13, 1857, and soon thereafter merged the Evening Traveller with the Boston Atlas, the Boston Bee, and the Independent Chronicle."King's handbook of Boston" (1883) The merger was a failure and placed the paper in debt.
+Bowles left the Evening Traveler without notice on August 10, 1857, and returned to Springfield, Massachusetts.
 Bowles was succeeded by Joseph B. Morss.
 In 1859 Morss was succeeded by Reuben Crooke.
 As of 1878, one guide described the Evening Traveller as "the largest four-page evening paper in New England: five editions daily; the semi-weekly and weekly of each week contains sermons of Henry Ward Beecher; 'Review of the Week;' market and shipping reports; latest news and choice reading, prepared expressly for the family fireside."
 In 1879, reporter James W. Clarke became the paper's managing editor.
 He remained with the Evening Traveller until 1885, when he accepted the position of chief of editorial writers for The Boston Globe.
 From 1885 to 1891, W. F. Whitcher served as editor in chief.
 Whitcher was succeeded by Albert Edward Winship.
-Roland Worthington died on March 20, 1898 and the paper was sold in June 1891.
+Roland Worthington sold the paper in June 1891.
 The new owners replaced Winship as editor, bringing back Reuben Crooke.